AdiSir05/Language-Vison-Model-Multimodal-Understanding/strong-baseline.md

 ### Key Components
 1. **Data Loading**:
-    - Loads images and captions.
+    - Loads images
-    - Produces watermarked images for the dataset
+    - Loads watermarked images
 2. **Model**
+    - The watermarked images are generated using a Stegastamp (ConvNet) encoder.
+    - A ConvNet based classifier is trained to discriminate between watermarked and not watermarked images.
+    - For each image, the classifier predicts if it is watermarked or not.
-    - For each image, the model uses the Stegastamp watermarking decoder to decode a signature from the image.
-If the signature is within 5 bits of the original encoding signature, we classify the image as watermarked.
-Otherwise, it is not watermarked.
+    - For each watermarked image, the model uses the Stegastamp (ConvNet) decoder to decode a signature from the image.
-    - The caption of the image is the signature if the image is predicted to be watermarked.
-Otherwise, the caption is generated using a ViT.
 3. **Model Evaluation**:
-    - Computes metrics (METEOR, BLEU, ROUGE) using the `evaluate` library to evaluate the produced captioning for images.
-Watermarked images are captioned with their signature.
     - Compute metrics F1, Precision, Recall to evaluate classification of watermarked images.
+    - Compute bit accuracy for watermark prediction
 4. **Hardware Optimization**:
     - Utilizes GPU (CUDA or MPS) if available for faster computations.